 Hello, my name is Rosemarie and welcome to my blog.
-I’m originally from Sydney, Australia but I’ve called the baroque city of Turin home for almost eight years now.
-I live in this beautiful but relatively undiscovered northwestern corner of Italy with my husband, Turin Papà (TP) and my daughter, Turin Toddler (TT).
+I’m originally from Sydney, Australia but I’ve called the baroque city of Turin home for almost eleven years years now.
+I live in this beautiful but relatively undiscovered northwestern corner of Italy with my husband and daughter, often referred to as Turin Papà (TP) and Turin Toddler (TT) here.

 I had always dreamed of making my way to Europe after completing a degree in languages and linguistics.
 My first stop was France, then the UK and finally, the land of my ancestry, Italy.
 A passion for food quickly developed as shopping at local food markets, experimenting in the kitchen and buying way too many cookbooks became routine.
 While on maternity leave from teaching almost four years ago, I started this food blog, to give voice to my passion for cooking, travel and food history.

 My sources of recipe inspiration are myriad: my own family (I’m of mixed Calabrese-Sicilian heritage); my husband’s family (originally from the Monferrato region of Piedmont); my ridiculously large food history and cookbook collection; my local macellaio di fiducia (‘trusted butcher’) and the contadini (‘farmers’) at my neighbourhood market who just love dispensing cooking advice; attendance at a professional cooking course run by Italy’s oldest chef’s association.
 Recently, a new source of creative stimulus has entered my life – a newly-renovated country house and vegetable garden in the verdant, vine-covered hills between Turin and Asti.

 About my work

 I’m a wearer of many hats, with a varied list of skills and interests.